 The developer of a left-ventricle heart device, EBR Systems (EBR) listed in November last year after raising \$110 million - a fresh ASX biotech record.

 Once again, the shares have almost halved in value since.

 EBR is developing an implantable system for left ventricle pacing stimulation, which is a harder nut to crack than the more common right ventricle devices.

-Its \$160 million market cap is supported by \$107 million of cash - an ungenerous enterprise value for a device in which the heart device majors are likely to be interested.
+EBR's \$160 million market cap is supported by \$107 million of cash - an ungenerous enterprise value for a device that the heart device majors are likely to take a keen interest in.

-Finally, the revenue producing Universal Biosensors (UBI) hasn't lost any ground but the shares still look cheap as the company pursues expanded uses for its test strip devices, initially based on blood pinprick samples.
+Finally, the revenue producing Universal Biosensors (UBI) hasn't actually lost ground but the shares still look cheap as the company pursues expanded uses for its test strip devices initially based on blood pinprick samples.

-Universal Biosensors has developed a one-stop test for vignerons to test for sulphur dioxide and malic acid in their wine.
-The company recently won assent for Xprecia Stride, its blood coagulation monitor.
-Its \$150 million valuation is backed by \$18 million of cash.
+Universal Biosensors has developed a one-stop test for vignerons to test the levels of sulphur dioxide and malic acid in their wine batches.

+The company also recently won assent for Xprecia Stride, its blood coagulation monitor.

+The company's current \$150 million valuation is supported by \$18 million of cash.